macfarmw/WeatherApi/README.md

 ```
 In this test we setup some expected data to be returned by the API call. `Create` here is a
 simple static member on the `DailyForecast` record type to make this creation operation more
 concise.
-Review the full code sample on GitHib if you'd like to see the details.
+Review the full code sample on github if you'd like to see the details.

 The `mockWeatherForecastIO` instance is quite simple to setup.
 Since we're not trying to assert
 anything about what the log functions are doing in this test, we just skip setting them up and